7 Tips for a More Earth-Friendly and Energy-Efficient Home

-With the celebration of Earth Day recently and spring cleaning on the minds of a lot of homeowners, it’s a great time to make homes more earth-friendly and energy efficient.
-In fact, with only a few small, inexpensive changes, homeowners could be on their way to saving 20% or more on monthly energy expenses.
-Here, the home-efficiency professionals from Service Experts share tricks on how to start saving today.
+With the celebration of Earth Day a short time ago and spring cleaning on the minds of a lot of homeowners, it’s the perfect time to make homes more earth-friendly and energy efficient.
+In fact, with only a few small, economical changes, homeowners could be on their way to saving 20% or more on monthly energy bills.
+Here, the home-efficiency specialists from share tips on how to start saving right now.

-A smart thermostat usually saves between 12% to 23% on a power bill, and it’s also a great tool to lower carbon emissions from a home.
-How does this happen?
-Smart thermostats provide more functions than simply programming the time of day for the system to turn on or off.
-Several smart thermostats are intuitive and can detect changes in power use patterns and home activity.
+A smart thermostat normally saves between 12% to 23% on an electricity bill, and it’s also a remarkable tool to reduce carbon emissions from a household.
+How is that possible?
+Smart thermostats provide more functions than only programming the time of day for your HVAC system to turn on or off.
+Several smart thermostats are intuitive and can identify changes in power use patterns and home activity.
 They can also be programmed while you are away via an app, and alert homeowners about changes that may impact their energy bill.

-“This technology saves you money and also makes life easier,” said Service Experts’ Lisa Lange.
+“This technology saves you money and also makes life easier,” stated Service Experts’ Lisa Lange.
 “It’s a low-cost way to improve energy efficiency in your home immediately.”

-2. Hire a Professional to Perform a Heating and Cooling System Tune-Up
+2. Get a Heating and Cooling System Tune-up

-Before the summer heat begins, another eco-friendly move is to reach out to an Expert for an air-conditioning system tune-up.
-Routine maintenance will help homeowners avoid major repairs during the busy season for HVAC technicians and a system that performs optimally minimizes reliance on fossil fuel energy sources.
+Before the summer heat hits, another eco-friendly move is to schedule an air-conditioning system tune-up.
+Routine maintenance will help homeowners avoid major repairs during the busy season for HVAC service crews and a system that performs optimally minimizes reliance on fossil fuel energy sources.

-A routine maintenance appointment involves cleaning all of the system’s important components, in addition to testing and making adjustments to the unit’s operating system.
-In addition to checking refrigerant levels and replacing clogged or dirty air filters, the outdoor condenser should also be cleaned and inspected.
+A tune-up involves cleaning all of the system’s important components, in addition to testing and making adjustments to the unit’s operating system.
+In addition to checking refrigerant levels and replacing clogged or dirty air filters, the condenser located outside the house should also be cleaned and inspected.

 3. Add Insulation

-Putting insulation in a home is an earth-friendly tip that could help save up to 20% on a utility bill.
-In many homes, air gets out through attics, crawl spaces and basements.
-If a room is drafty and has trouble keeping a consistent temperature, it may be time to inspect your home's attic insulation.
-Cold floors may also be a sign that basement insulation isn’t sufficient.
-All of these concerns also lead to additional energy consumption, which leads to increased carbon emissions.
+Installing insulation in a home is an earth-friendly tip that could help save up to 20% on an energy bill.
+In many residences, air escapes through attics, crawl spaces and basements.
+If a room is drafty and has difficulty holding a consistent temperature, it may be time to examine the building’s attic insulation.
+Cold floors might also be a sign that basement insulation isn’t sufficient.
+All of these problems also lead to increased energy consumption, which leads to more carbon emissions.

 “Many homeowners are surprised when they learn their home is under-insulated, but it’s actually quite common,” said Lange.
 “The good news is that, just like a smart thermostat, you can see the utility cost savings from this decision very quickly.
 You will also take comfort in knowing that you are helping improve our environment through reduced emissions.

-Windows, ductwork, light sockets and weather stripping around doors are all areas of the home prone to leaks and heat loss or gain (in summer, no one wants steamy air seeping in).
-Let Earth Day be a reminder to green up these areas of the house by making some simple repairs.
-Upgrading old weather stripping and caulking around windows are two economical tasks that are reasonably easy to tackle, said Lange, and will lessen the burden on HVAC systems and the electrical grid too.
+Windows, ductwork, light sockets and weather stripping around doors are all areas of the home prone to leaks and heat loss or gain (in summer, no one wants muggy air seeping in).
+Let Earth Day be a signal to green up these areas of the house by making some simple repairs.
+Replacing old weather stripping and caulking around windows are two inexpensive tasks that are reasonably easy to tackle, said Lange, and will lessen the load on HVAC systems and the electrical grid too.

-To create a comfort zoning system for a home, a certified HVAC specialist identifies locations in a house based on its layout, sun exposures and the amount of energy demand different areas have.
-The HVAC pro can then design a system that correctly distributes air in the home balancing comfort and energy efficiency.
-These systems usually utilize several thermostats and adjustments to the ductwork.
-When joined with a smart thermostat, they can substantially improve comfort, save customers more than 30% on their energy bill and greatly reduce a home’s greenhouse gas emissions.
+To formulate a comfort zoning system for a home, a certified HVAC professional identifies locations in a house based on its layout, sun exposures and the amount of energy demand different areas need.
+The HVAC pro can then design a system that properly distributes air in the home weighing comfort and energy efficiency.
+These systems usually involve numerous thermostats and adjustments to the ductwork.
+When paired with a smart thermostat, they can dramatically improve comfort, save customers more than 30% on their energy bill and noticeably reduce a home’s greenhouse gas emissions.

 “How many times in a day do we heat or cool a room no one is using?
 It happens all the time, and it adds up to significant energy waste, and these systems are an optimal solution,” Lange said.

-If a homeowner’s spending plan doesn’t make it possible for major upgrades, replacing standard incandescent light bulbs with energy-efficient LEDs is an affordable, eco-friendly decision with a huge impact on the environment.
-Many LEDs will last up to seven years and use about 90% less power than traditional bulbs.
+If a homeowner’s spending plan doesn’t make it possible for major upgrades, replacing standard incandescent light bulbs with energy-efficient LEDs is a low-cost eco-friendly decision with a large impact on the environment.
+Most LEDs will last up to seven years and use about 90% less energy than traditional bulbs.

-With some 30% in federal tax credits available to reduce the cost of a solar installation, there may never be a better time to install one on a home.
-Over their lifetime, these quality, energy-producing systems can yield an average savings of about $60,000 and greatly reduce your home's overall carbon footprint.
+With some 30% in federal tax credits available to lower the price of a solar installation, there may never be a better time to install one on a home.
+Over their lifetime, these quality energy-producing systems can generate an average savings of about $60,000 and greatly reduce a homeowner’s overall carbon footprint.